mellisdesigns/mynotes/README.md

 # Tag-note-prototype

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## A project by Mitch

+This project is a quick ember introduction using ember-cli and materialize to play around with some of the features of ember.

 ## Prerequisites